Large-scale simulations of Floquet physics on near-term quantum computers: Standard Trotterization error estimate and bound

 We have set $t_0 = 0$ for comparison without loss of generality.
 For the sake of simplicity, we have chosen the best case $\delta = 0$ for the Trotter sequence, so the second term of Eq. \eqref{eq:appendix_Trotter_error} is dropped.
 Also note that Eq. \eqref{eq:m_bound} only holds in the high-frequency regime in which Eq. \eqref{eq:ANNNI_error} is a good estimate and Eq. \eqref{eq:appendix_Trotter_error_delta0} is the dominant Trotter error.
-Finally, since the $1^{\rm st.}$ order QHiFFS requires the same number of two qubit gates as one ($1^{\rm st.}$~or $2^{\rm nd.}$ order) Trotter step, we have here that $m = R$ where $R$ is the ratio of the number of two-qubit gates required by standard Trotterization compared to QHiFFS to implement a simulation of the same fidelity.
+Finally, since the $1^{\rm st.}$ order QHiFFS requires the same number of two qubit gates as one ($1^{\rm st.}$~or $2^{\rm nd.}$ order) Trotter step, we have here that $m_T = R$ where $R$ is the ratio of the number of two-qubit gates required by standard Trotterization compared to QHiFFS to implement a simulation of the same fidelity.
+Note that the actual operator $\hat X_j$ in Eq.~\eqref{eq:hatX} can be exchanged by another Pauli without loss of generality.
+The discussion of this section hence straight-forwardly generalizes to other models considered in Sec.~\ref{appendix: numerics}.

+Let us summarize the error bounds for QHiFFS and standard Trotterization.
+QHiFFS involves a high frequency expansion that breaks down when the frequency gets too small $\omega \leq \norm{\hat V (t)}, \norm{\hat H_0}$, but also introduces errors from the Trotterization of the effective Hamiltonian with a Trotter number $m_Q$ and Trotter order~$q$, i.e.

+The Trotter error, on the other hand, suffers from errors because of discretization (as discussed above) together with commutator errors that include all Hamiltonian terms, in $\hat H_0$ and $\hat V (t)$, as well as commutators of terms in $V$ at different times.
+Altogether, the Trotter error bound is

+where, in both cases, we labelled the $j^\text{th}$ term in a Hamiltonian $\hat H(t)$ as $\hat H(t)^{(j)}$.
+For the driven XY model trotterized in linear order, we have

+We can read off two features.
+First, the Trotterization of the effective Hamiltonian in QHiFFS only requires splitting the $X \otimes X$ and $Y \otimes Y$ terms leaving a single commutator error term proportional to $J_X J_Y$ in the QHiFFS error bound, while in standard Trotterization all three combinations $J_X J_Y, J_X J_Z $ and $ J_Y J_Z$ survive.
+Second, the Trotter error bound has a linear contribution in $\omega$ while the QHiFFS error bound has an inverse dependence $\frac{1}{\omega^{k+1}}$.
+This emphasizes yet again the approximation guarantee of QHiFFS for high frequencies, and Trotterization for low frequencies and time-independent Hamiltonians.
+The error from time-ordering contains the estimate $\max_s \abs{\cos\left( s+\frac{t}{m} \right) - \cos(s)} \leq 2$ in the $J_X J_Z$ and $J_Y J_Z$ contributions.
+If a second order Trotter formula is used together with a second order discretization scheme that shifts the times at which $H(s)$ is evaluated by $\frac{\delta t}{2}$, then the corresponsing error terms scale with $\frac{t^3}{m^2}$ instead.
+To be precise,

+The quadratic contributions remain from the commutator error of the Hamiltonian with itself at different times.
+The improvement for high frequencies, however, becomes more pronounced as the time discretization takes into account higher derivatives that scales with $\omega^2$.